 Last week I had the urge to bake an Oreo Cake as I have spotted some seasonal Pumpkin Oreos at the grocery store.
 I adore Oreo frosting, its one of my favorites, and it’s so easy to make!
 Believe me, you will lick your spatula clean!

 What type of Halloween would it be without pumpkin?
 Yes, I know!
 To make the best of it I made my Oreo Cake with Pumpkin Chocolate Chip layers, and I colored them a witchy teal color!

-The Pumpkin Chocolate Chip layers are them covered in a Pumpkin Oreo Buttercream that is loaded with Pumpkin Oreo cookies, to be precise I used 20 cookies in this frosting!
+The Pumpkin Chocolate Chip layers are covered in a Pumpkin Oreo Buttercream that is loaded with 20 Pumpkin Oreo cookies.
 I also made it a bloody red color, for a more dramatic look.

 I garnished the cake with more Pumpkin Oreos, fake spiders and a fake, tiny pumpkin!
 Don’t let this spooky Oreo Cake fool you, it is absolutely delicious and you will find yourself looking for seconds!